WeAreWizards/blog/content/articles/flow-and-typescript-1.md

 type Remove = { type: 'Remove', id: number }
 ```

-With this setup flow will complain if 1) the type doesn't match any of the defined types or 2) the structure doesn't match.
+With this setup Flow will complain if 1) the type doesn't match any of the defined types or 2) the structure doesn't match.
 E.g.

 ```js
 let add: TodoAction = {type: 'Ad', entry: 'get milk'}